 The smallest fox in the world is the fennec, and it’s native to the Sahara Desert.
 It’s nocturnal due to the immense daytime heat.
 However, it receives plenty of protection while walking around thanks to the fur on its paws.

 Red foxes, in particular, have incredible hearing abilities.
-They can hear even the slightest of sounds over 35 metres away.
+They can hear even the slightest of sounds over 35 meters away.
 That’s why they are so good at reacting quickly to potential threats!

 The fox is a playful beast, much in line with dogs and wolves.
 While it is not recommended that you keep a fox as a pet, many people have been successful in domesticating them.